whateverweb/device-detection/README.md

 ---
 * **GET** /ddr/cset/*capability set name*

 	Get a set of capabilities defined by set name, for device calling the service.
-Capability sets can be defined by using the service, or by using the administration portal at [whateverweb.com](http://whateverweb.com).
+Capability sets can be defined by using the service, or by logging in to [whateverweb.com](http://whateverweb.com).

 	Example: